CalledSTRIKER/dalelk/README.md

 ├── query_classifier_training.ipynb    # Jupyter Notebook where the MARBert model was trained and fine-tuned.
 ├── requirements.txt                   # lists all the Python libraries that Dalelk needs to run.
 ├── retrieve.py                        # finding the most relevant information to answer the user's question.
-└── setup.py                           # packaging and setting up Dalelk as a Python
+└── setup.py                           # packaging and setting up Dalelk as a Python project.
 ```

 ##  Getting Started